liao-frank/espresso/README.md

 espresso currently does no checking of which sublevel of your app directory you are in.
 It needs help determining relative paths.

 ### Using require()
-When using `require()` for node modules or local modules, prepend your paths with `./` and use relative paths from the main app directory, instead of `__dirname` or other methods that assume your current file's location.
+When using `require()` inside of controllers, please `require('path');` and then prepend your `require` paths with `path.resolve()`.
+After prepending, use relative paths from the main app directory, instead of `__dirname`, `.`,  or other methods that assume your current file's location.
 #### Why?
-espresso runs it's own server configurations when starting a server and will interpret user-given files in a different directory.
-Therefore, using `__dirname` will not work as expected.
+espresso runs it's own server configurations when starting a server and will interpret controller files in a different directory.
+Therefore, using `__dirname` and others will not work as expected.

+It should be noted that only controllers are evaluated this way, so `require()` statements in other places should work as expected.

 ## Creating your first espresso app